apes-suite/musubi/paper.md

 of Musubi Manuel Hasert.
 Not appearing in the list of authors is Sabine Roller, who enabled the development of this software in the first place and we are very grateful for this possibility.
-We thank our fellow contributors to this code basis Jiaxing Qi, Jens Zudrop, Simon Zimny, Jana Gericke, Tristan Vlogman, Mengyu Wang and many students.
+We thank our fellow contributors to this code basis Jiaxing Qi [@Qi:2017], Jens Zudrop [@Zudrop:2015], Simon Zimny [@Zimny:2015], Peter Vitt, Jana Gericke, Tristan Vlogman [@Vlogman:2025], Mengyu Wang and many students.
+The development of Musubi was partially funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) in the framework of the HPC software initiative in the project HISEEM and by the European Commission in the Seventh Framework Programme in the area of Virtual Physiological Human (THROMBUS project, ICT-2009.5.3, project reference 269966).
+We are grateful for the computing time provided by LRZ in Munich and by HLRS in Stuttgart who also contributed performance evaluations within the POP project.

 # References